Doctor Doom's Fearfall: Ride

 After walking through the queue, guests reach purple doors that function similar to an elevator.
 After using the elevator, riders have reached Doctor Doom's launch platform.
 When the guests arrive on the loading platform, directly ahead are the ride's seats, aligned in a straight row of four.
 There is also a side compartment located near the seats for personal belongings to be stored while experiencing the ride.
-After riders have safely fastened all seatbelts, Doctor Doom (Neil Ross) explains his plan to "become the most powerful man on Earth by using riders' fear as fuel".
+After riders have safely pulled down their harnesses, Doctor Doom (Freddy Stebbins) explains his plan to become "the most powerful man on Earth" by using riders' fear as fuel.
 A doombot commences the countdown, as the ride begins to rise.
 After the countdown and slight elevation of the vehicle, riders are suddenly launched into the air in an immediate and swift blast for a total ride approximation of about 60 to 90 seconds.
 The initial launch shoots riders high up into the sky, where the whole park can be overlooked.
 The ride then drops directly down, launches up again, and then drops down one final time.
 The last vertical drop slows down considerably, making the landing smooth and relieving after the immense adrenaline rush.
 Once the riders return to the ground, Doom laughs manically as he successfully got everything he wanted: fear.